⚒️

 Figma

-Sharing designs among multiple users is super easy (if you’re familiar with Google Docs, you’ll find it straightforward), so I highly recommend it.
+Sharing designs among multiple people is super easy (if you’ve used Google Docs you’ll pick it up quickly), so I recommend it.

 tldraw

-Figma is great, but if you want to quickly share ideas, this is the tool for you!
-Just place shapes easily to create diagrams.
-While I previously recommended an app called Miro, it has limitations on the number of boards that can be created, which can be restrictive, so I recommend this instead.
-If the person hosting (creating the board) has a free account, others can use it without registering.
-Image from Gyazo When everyone is in different locations, you can’t use physical sticky notes for brainstorming, so tools like this can be really helpful.
+Figma is great, but for quick idea sharing this is the one!
+You can create diagrams simply by placing shapes.
+I used to recommend an app called Miro, but it restricts the number of boards you can create, which is a harsh limitation, so I recommend this instead.
+If the host (the person who creates the board) creates a free account, others can use it without registering.
+Image from Gyazo When everyone is remote, you can’t use physical sticky notes for brainstorming, so tools like this are handy.

 VS Code

-When thinking about typical applications, we often visualize smartphone apps or desktop applications downloaded from the App Store or Google Play.
-However, creating apps on specific platforms requires specialized knowledge and time (as they need to be reviewed), so there’s no particular reason to use those platforms.
-If you want to create a service in a short time, it’s common to make a web app using Javascript/Typescript.
+The common image of apps might be mobile apps downloaded from the App Store or Google Play or desktop apps for PCs, but building apps for those specific platforms requires specialized knowledge and time (including reviews), so if there’s no particular reason to use those platforms and you want to build a service quickly, it’s common to make a web app using JavaScript/TypeScript.

-VS Code is a very handy code editor that is completely free to use.
-You can add various features by combining extensions, and it works excellently with AI.
+VS Code is a very convenient, completely free code editor.
+You can add many features by combining extensions, and it works great with AI.

 Various LLM Services